koalalorenzo/python-digitalocean/README.md

 ## Session customization

-You can take advandtage of the [requests](http://docs.python-requests.org/en/master/) library and configure the HTTP client under python-digitalocean.
+You can take advantage of the [requests](http://docs.python-requests.org/en/master/) library and configure the HTTP client under python-digitalocean.

 ### Configure retries in case of connection error